Make travel arrangements, if necessary, with airlines, buses, car rental agencies, and hotels.

 Rule # 1: If you have a home phone DO NOT DISCONNECT IT: it is very important not to cancel phone service until after we move you out.
 If we need to call you to confirm the day before or the morning of the move, you need to keep your phone connected.

 Double-check closets, drawers, shelves, attic, and garage to be sure they are empty

 Carry important documents, currency, and jewelry yourself, or use registered mail.

 Arriving at Your New Home

-- Locate the hospitals, police stations, veterinarian, and fire stations near your home.
+Locate the hospitals, police stations, veterinarians, and fire stations near your home.